African swine fever; application for designation by food establishment.

-- In the case of the outbreak in wild boar:
+- In the case of the wild boar outbreak:

 It includes the infected zone.
-This is defined with a radius of approx. 15 km around the place where the infected wild boar was found.
+This is defined with a radius of about 15 km around the place where the infected wild boar was found.

 - Restricted zone I

-This is established with a radius of approximately 45 km around the outbreak site.
+This is defined with a radius of approx. 45 km around the outbreak location.